-On her return to the United States, Kallie served as a Comments Editor for the "Pacific Rim Law and Policy Journal," a professional legal quarterly.
+Kallie Szczepanski first visited Asia as a Peace Corps volunteer in Turkmenistan in 1997.
+During her service, she visited nearby countries, including Azerbaijan, Turkey, India, and Nepal.
+On her return to the United States, Dr. Szczepanski served as an editor for the Pacific Rim Law and Policy Journal, a professional legal quarterly.
 She also worked on land reform issues in Asia as an intern at the Rural Development Institute in Seattle, Washington.

 Dr. Szczepanski lived in South Korea from 2003 to 2007, teaching English as a Foreign Language at private academies and at Hallym University.
 At Boston University, while she was earning her Ph.D., she taught college-level history courses.
 She currently teaches history at the high school level in Washington state.

 Dr. Szczepanski holds a bachelor's degree in history from Western Washington University, a Ph.D. degree in history from Boston University, and a J.D. from the University of Washington School of Law.
 She also has a teaching certification from Western Governors University.

 ThoughtCo is a premier reference site focusing on expert-created education content.

 We are one of the top-10 information sites in the world as rated by comScore, a leading Internet measurement company.